History of the English Dort Bible

 Distinctives of the 2019 Edition

-The Dordrecht Bible Commentary delivers the historic 1657 English translation of the 1637 Dort Bible, ordered by the Synod of Dort 1618 and commissioned by the Westminster Assembly 1645, to Bible students, pastors and scholars of the church in the 21st Century.
+The Dordrecht Bible Commentary delivers the historic 1657 English translation of the 1637 Dort Bible - in its earliest known text = ordered by the Synod of Dort 1618 and commissioned by the Westminster Assembly 1645, to Bible students, pastors and scholars of the church in the 21st Century.
 The following distinctives will familiarize the reader with the newly released publication:

 1. This 400th Anniversary Edition provides an entirely unique translation of Scripture containing the complete Dort text and its expositions.
 Since the Dort Bible and the KJV were based on similar textual traditions, one might wonder why Haak did not simply add the Dort commentary to the already translated Authorized Version.
 That is not only because there were attempts in progress to produce their own “English Annotations” for the KJV, but also they were fully aware that the Dort Bible was a different translation and that attaching the notes to their KJV Bible could not be accomplished without considerable misconstruction.
 Besides, the English readers were interested in exactly what the Dort Bible had to say.